malvinanissim/malvinanissim.github.io/README.md

 # Installation and running
 - `bundle` to install the dependencies from the Gemfile.
-- `bundle jekyll serve` to build and serve the site for local development.
+- `bundle exec jekyll serve` to build and serve the site for local development.
 Static site is stored in `_site`.